In this insight we outline the meaning and effect of ‘manifest error’ and discuss a case that highlights these issues in detail.

 Manifest error clauses are certainly a useful device to minimise the scope for argument about calculations and figures specified, but they do not give the issuing party carte blanche when it comes to taking care about the accuracy of their calculations.
 Whilst they are generally enforceable (in the absence of any fraud, bad faith or other special circumstances) it is also worth noting for completeness that they could still be challenged under the Unfair Contract Terms Act 1977 in situations that Act applies to (particularly in standard terms or consumer contracts).

-A plain and obvious error is required for any challenge based on a manifest error clause to be successful but whether this plain and obvious error has occurred will be a question of fact and it does not need to be abundantly clear from the face of the certificates that an error has occurred.
+As has been reaffirmed in more recent cases, such as Flowgroup plc v Co-operative Energy Ltd (2021), a plain and obvious error is required for any challenge based on a manifest error clause to be successful but whether this plain and obvious error has occurred will be a question of fact and it does not need to be abundantly clear from the face of the certificates that an error has occurred.

 The error in issuing the certificates in this instance was only established once this contractual obligation was uncovered.
 Some errors only become obvious when the court reaches a particular conclusion on a point of law.
 It may not be possible to prove ‘immediately and conclusively’ that the errors were incorrect, but they may still be manifest errors.